Characters in Sweetness & Lightning.

 - Cheerful Child: Is this for the most part.
 However, she's more realistic than most examples, since she does have moments when she's unhappy and she isn't above sulking, crying, or throwing tantrums when that happens.

-- Death Is a Sad Thing: Doesn't seem to understand that her mother is dead at first, most notably when she asks Kouhei to write her mother a letter telling her to make them a meal.
-Eventually, she realizes that her mother is never coming back, and it's not only heartbreaking for her, but she becomes emotional about it later.
+- Death Is a Sad Thing: Doesn't seem to understand that her mother is dead at first, most notably when she asks Kouhei to write her mother a letter so she can cook for them again.
+Eventually, she realizes that her mother is never coming back, and it's not only heartbreaking for her, but it weighs on her mind for a while afterwards.
 In chapter 33 of the manga, she even wonders about heaven and hell.

 - Does Not Like Spam: Like Kouhei in his childhood, Tsumugi dislikes green peppers.